wger-project/docker/README.md

     docker compose up -d

-Optionally download current exercises from wger.de, exercise images and the ingredients (will take some time):
+Optionally download current exercises, exercise images and the ingredients from wger.de.
+Please note that `load-online-fixtures` will overwrite any local changes you might have while `sync-ingredients` should be used afterward once you have imported the initial fixtures:

-    docker compose exec web python3 manage.py sync-exercises docker compose exec web python3 manage.py download-exercise-images docker compose exec web python3 manage.py download-exercise-videos docker compose exec web python3 manage.py sync-ingredients docker compose exec web wger load-online-fixtures
+    docker compose exec web python3 manage.py sync-exercises docker compose exec web python3 manage.py download-exercise-images docker compose exec web python3 manage.py download-exercise-videos

+    docker compose exec web wger load-online-fixtures
+    # afterwards:
+    docker compose exec web python3 manage.py sync-ingredients

-(these steps can be configured to run automatically on startup or regularly in the background, see the options in `prod.env`.)
+(these steps are configured by default to run regularly in the background, but can also run on startup as well, see the options in `prod.env`.)

 Then open <http://localhost> (or your server's IP) and log in as: **admin**,